AnthonyCorrado/aC/README.md

 ## aleC (secret working title...or is it???
 Spoiler: it is)

 A notification service used by bars to spread the joy of new or returning microbrews!
+Currently, only deployable on Android devices.

 ## Why and How